DabblerDK/MEP-HW-SMD/README.md

 - The Schematic for the THT and the SMD versions are currently the same, but they might branch in the future
 - J7 have two functions: before "on board" programming of the ESP32 a jumper must be set between ESP_PROGRAM and GND (pin 1 and 2) and the power jumper between pin 3 and 4 must be removed
 - WARNING: Remove all jumpers from J7 before adjusting the buck converter voltage to 3.6v.
 When done set a jumper between pin 3 and 4 for nomal operation.
+- The buck converter must be mounted without pin headers, i.e. flush to the PCB.
+Just put solder blobs in the holes and use additional heat for a good connection.
+The module will not fit in the meter if pin headers are used!

 Bill of Materials: